luthersystems/elps/docs/func.md

 ## `to-int`

 Converts string digits ([0-9]+) and floats to integers.
-For floats the mantissa is simply disgarded.
+For floats the fractional part is discarded.
 Allows integer to pass through.

 ```Lisp
 elps> (to-int "42")